calebthewood/flask-warbler/README.md

 ## About The Project

-Warbler is a paired-down twitter clone I developed at Rithm School with another student over the course of a 3 day sprint.
-The skeleton of the app was provided by the school staff.
-Our primary goal was to implement the database tables and relationships needed to support users, follows, likes, and messages.
-We implemented additional interactive features to the front end.
+Warbler is a paired-down twitter clone I developed while attending Rithm School.
+The a non-functional skeleton of the app was provided, and my primary goal was to implement the database tables and relationships needed to support users, follows, likes, and messages.
+Since then I've continued to add to and refine the app.

 <p align="right">(<a href="#top">back to top</a>)</p>